This Higher National Certificate (HNC) is the first step towards your degree, which follows this pathway:

-Our course enables you to develop your skills further through applied learning across a wide-ranging study of the computing sector – perfect if you want to pursue or advance your career in computing.
+An HNC in Computing will develop your technical skills through applied learning across a wide-ranging study of the computing sector – perfect if you want to pursue or advance your career in computing.
 The course starts each September and is awarded by Pearson.

-In your first year you will study key areas of computing before moving onto the Higher National Diploma in your second year where specialist pathways are available.
+An HNC in Computing will allow you to study key areas of computing before moving onto a Higher National Diploma in your second year, where specialist pathways are available.

 |Fee Per Year||£5000|